complexphoton/MESTI.m/examples/2d_reflection_matrix_Gaussian_beams/README.md

 # Compute the full field profile

 For most applications, it is not necessary to compute the full field profile, since most experiments measure properties in the far field.
-Here, we compute the full field profile for the purpose of visualizing the system as the incident Gaussian beams are scanned across $y$.
+Here, we compute the full field profile for the purpose of visualizing the system as the incident Gaussian beams are scanned across y.

 ```matlab
 opts.use_transpose_B = false; % C should not be used for field-profile computation